 When Can You Skip This Phase?

-Before we go into details, let’s determine in what cases the planning phase isn't required:
+Before we go into details, let’s determine in what cases you certainly don’t need the planning phase:

-- You already have all the required documentation.
-It’s often the case that clients come to us with all the needed documentation drawn up by another vendor or in-house specialist.
+- You already have all the required documents.
+It’s often the case that clients come to us with ready documentation (from another vendor or in-house specialist).

 - You want to make minor improvements to your product.
-The planning phase is also not necessary in case you own a ready-built product and want to make some changes or conduct minor technical improvements.
+The planning phase isn’t required if you want to minor changes or tech improvements to the existing product.

 The Planning Phase at Cleveroad

-If your decision is positive, the project will go through the planning phase which is also called Sprint Zero.
-A dedicated Requirement Analyst works on your project up throughout this phase.
-That’s where our cooperation as the vendor and client begins.
+If your decision is favorable, the project will go through the planning phase, which is also called Sprint Zero and involves a dedicated business analyst from our side.
+That’s where our cooperation as vendor and client begins.

-For the planning phase, you pay a fixed price in case the requirements are clear.
-However, if there are a lot of unknowns requiring deep exploration -- we work with you in accordance with the Time & Material model.
+For the planning phase, you pay a fixed price if the requirements are clear.
+The Time & Material model is applied if there are a lot of unknowns requiring in-depth investigation from our side.

-The duration of this phase is completely dependent on the initial requirements and the scope of work.
-Typically it lasts one month or longer and requires your presence at 2-3 meetings a week.
-Besides meetings, you will need to review and verify the milestones of this stage.
-Your involvement is very important for the overall success at this stage.
+The duration of this phase entirely depends on the initial requirements and the scope of work.
+Typically it lasts one month or longer and requires your participation in 2-3 meetings a week.

 What we do during this phase: